tristanhette/CustomMalloc/README.md

 ### Build

-A Makefile is provided to compile the allocator as a shared library:
+To compile the project, first navigate to the `malloc` directory, then run:

 ```bash
 make